Ciara Proves She’s A Hair Chameleon With Her Latest Look

 Ciara has a mean switch-up game when it comes to her hair.
 From short cuts to long faux locs, the mother of three is willing to try them all.
 This time, the Da Girls singer opted for long, bleach-blonde tresses featuring pink and blue streaks.

 The singer showed off her new look in an Instagram carousel.
 Cici kept the focus on her hair by wearing a simple white tank top.
-She accessorized with a few necklaces on her neck, and her arms layered with bracelets.
-She kept the makeup simple with a soft glam look and smokey eyes.
+She accessorized with a few necklaces on her neck and her arms layered with bracelets.
+Ciara kept the makeup simple with a soft glam look and smokey eyes.

 Rainbow hair is the ultimate care-free vibe.
 It’s a daring look that is youthful and lots of fun.
 Just this past weekend, rapper Saweetie, another hair chameleon, showed off her booty-length rainbow hair at Coachella.